Mema5/katacoda-scenarios/radamsa/step2_stdin.md

 Finally, this last output features a kind of injection in the string, which can be interesting to prevent the program from eventual attacks.

-For more information on all radamsa can do and what is behind, check [their gitlab repository](https://gitlab.com/akihe/radamsa).
+For more information on all that radamsa can do and what is behind, check [their gitlab repository](https://gitlab.com/akihe/radamsa).